Iota Virginis: Nomenclature

 ι Virginis (Latinised to Iota Virginis) is the system's Bayer designation.
 The designations of the two components as Iota Virginis A and B derive from the convention used by the Washington Multiplicity Catalog (WMC) for multiple star systems, and adopted by the International Astronomical Union (IAU).

-It bore the traditional name Syrma, derived from the Arabic سرما (تطريز sirmā "train (of a garment)".
+It bore the traditional name Syrma, derived from the Ancient Greek σύρμα "train (of a garment)".
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
 The WGSN approved the name Syrma for Iota Virginis on 12 September 2016 and it is now so included in the List of IAU-approved Star Names.
 For such names relating to members of multiple star systems, and where a component letter (from e.g. Washington Double Star Catalog) is not explicitly listed, the WGSN says that the name should be understood to be attributed to the brightest component by visual brightness.

 In China, 亢宿 (Kàng Xiù), meaning Neck, refers to an asterism consisting of this star, Kappa Virginis, Phi Virginis and Lambda Virginis.
 Consequently, Iota Virginis itself is known as 亢宿二 (Kàngxiùèr, the Second Star of Neck).